Robert Janecki

 He is an Ocean Yacht Master, Motorboat Master, navigator, routier.
 European champion class ILC 40 on the yacht MK Café with the crew led by Karol Jabłoński in 1998.
 Crew member of the catamaran Warta-Polpharma led by Roman Paszke in round the world yacht race The Race in 2000.
 Since 1999 member of the Race Team 2000 initiated by Roman Paszke.
-Between 2000-2004 journalist of the sailing magazine Rejs.
-Between 2005-2008 Polish National Sailing Team coach in Olympic class 470.
+Between 2000 and 2004 journalist of the sailing magazine Rejs.
+Between 2005 and 2008 Polish National Sailing Team coach in Olympic class 470.
 Since 2010 has been leading the mountain biking team Renault Eco2 Team.
 He is also successful at other sports: mountain bike, long distance running, triathlon and ski running.